White Crape Myrtles

 Natchez White Crape Myrtle

 Kiowa White Crape Myrtle with blooms on pendulous branches.
-The forking in the branching begins higher with the Kiowa than with the Natchez but you see the downward draping pannicles which contributes to the umbrella look at the top.
+The forking in the branching begins higher with the Kiowa than with the Natchez but you see the downward draping panicles which contributes to the umbrella look at the top.

 Townhouse White Crape Myrtle